Fore-Loregames/fore-lore-Language/README.md

 ## **📌 Introduction**
 Fore-Lore (`.fl`) is a high-level language that compiles directly to C++ code.
 It simplifies memory management and provides a structured way to write object-oriented programs while maintaining the flexibility of C++.
+I made this to simplify my workflows into a more C# style coding with C++.
+Might be buggy.
+Working on clion and vscode plugins.
 This guide covers how to:
 - Write `.fl` scripts
 - Use classes, functions, and variables